dirkjanfaber/ttn-tp-proxy-wemos/README.md

 ```

-Last, configure your home router to forward packages a port of your choise to port 80 of the Wemos.
+If this works, configure your home router to forward packages a port of your choise to port 80 of the Wemos.
 Last, configure the things network http integration to point to http://$yourip:$yourport/ttn